Please see our Health and Safety Policies as they may affect planning for your visit to LOH

 Are shows ‘all ages’?

 Unless otherwise noted, shows at Lebanon Opera House are all ages.
-Children younger than two will be admitted free, otherwise, everyone must have a ticket.
+Children younger than two will be admitted free (sitting on a lap), otherwise, everyone must have a ticket.
+For young children, please be aware that many events at LOH are loud (85dBA+); feel free to bring protective headphones for your child or use your hands to cover their ears.
 Certain shows may have age restrictions but that will be evident on the event sales page online.

 What is your non-smoking policy?

-Smoking is 100% prohibited and will not be tolerated.
-The City of Lebanon has also established the Colburn Park area as a non-smoking zone.
+Smoking and vaping are 100% prohibited and will not be tolerated.
 There are three designated smoking areas a short walk from the doors of LOH, including one across the street at the northeast corner of Colburn Park.

 I ordered tickets online but didn’t receive the confirmation.
 What do I do?